 This difference in who actually experiences symptoms between these two groups may have some effect on how long it takes for symptoms show up.
 But there’s never been any definitive link between your sex and when your symptoms appear.

-Symptoms of chlamydia in your throat are typically caused by having oral sex with someone who has the infection.
+Symptoms of chlamydia in your throat are typically caused by having oral sex with someone who’s contracted the infection.

 It’s much less common to notice throat symptoms, but they may still appear after a week or so, up to a few months or longer.

-STI tests that look for chlamydia aren’t always done on the throat since it’s a less commonly infected area.
+STI tests that look for chlamydia aren’t always done on the throat since it’s an area that does not carry the infection often.
 Ask your doctor for a throat swab or other chlamydia test if you think you’ve been exposed through oral sex.

 Here are the most common symptoms of chlamydia in both people with penises and people with vulvas.